Mel-mel/Mel-mel/README.md

 Hello!
 My name is Melissa.
-Video gamer and software developer.
+Software developer and video gamer.

 Interested in graphics, games, front end development, and cats. :smiley_cat:

 I'm currently learning C#, React, ASP.NET MVC, ASP.NET Web API, and SQL.
-And if I have spare time, I'll take a peek into Unity and dip my toes into Flutter apps
+And if I have spare time, I'll take a peek into Unity, Godot, Flutter, and more.

 <!--
 **Mel-mel/Mel-mel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.